EchoStatements/echostatements.github.io/_posts/2025-10-12-Crinkled-Arcs-And-Brownian-Motion.md

 $$b>a$$ is
 non-zero only for values between $$a$$ and $$b$$, and the product of $$f(b)-f(a)$$ and $$f(d)-f(c)$$ is a function with non-zero regions if and only if the intervals $$(a,b)$$ and $$(c,d)$$ overlap.

+This is demonstrated with the visualisation below.
+You can set the sliders to see how different values of $$a,b,c$$ and $$d$$ affect the inner product of the function differences (visualised as the pink area in the bottom plot).

 <div class="container">
     <h3>Interactive Visualization of Indicator Functions</h3>